iLert/docs/integrations/webex.md

 ![](../.gitbook/assets/Screenshot\_16\_03\_21\_\_15\_48.png)

-1. On the next page, choose **Cisco Webex** as type, name the connector and click on the save button to authorize iLert App with your Webex account.
+1. On the next page, choose **Cisco Webex** as type, name the connector and click on the save button to authorize ilert App with your Webex account.

 ![](../.gitbook/assets/Screenshot\_19\_03\_21\_\_07\_50.png)